-Already one of Africa's poorest states, Ethiopia has been plagued by periodic droughts which have increased its problems of poverty and famine, as people rely mainly on agriculture and are left with fewer and fewer choices to meet their basic needs.
+Already one of Africa's poorest states, Ethiopia - remains threatened by periodic droughts which have increased its problems of poverty and famine, as people rely mainly on agriculture and are left with fewer and fewer choices to meet their basic needs and feed their families.

-Ethiopia has the third largest equine population in the world with about eight million horses, donkeys and mules, serving as a lifeline for 85 per cent of Ethiopians and playing a crucial role in the national economy.
-However, horses and donkeys live under harsh conditions and as a result their life expectancy is a third of the norm.
+Ethiopia has the third largest equine population in the world with roughly nine million horses, donkeys and mules, serving as a lifeline for 85 per cent of Ethiopians and playing a crucial role in the national economy.
+However, horses and donkeys live under harsh conditions and as a result their life expectancy is a third of what would be expected.

 Making a difference

-- Working with the government service delivery system, private animal health service providers and communities to increase coverage and build a sustainable system of health and husbandry delivery.
+- Brooke Ethiopia are working with the government veterinary service delivery system, private animal health service providers and communities to increase coverage and build a sustainable system of health and husbandry delivery

-- Further developing our approach of linking equine welfare with livelihood and to join hands with other livestock and human development organisations to bring about significant impact in equine welfare.
+- Brooke Ethiopia are further developing their approach of linking equine welfare with livelihood and to collaborate with other livestock and human development organizations to bring about significant impact in improved equine welfare